febrinaboer/febrinaboer.github.io/content/posts/my-struggle-as-perfectionist.md

-title = 'My struggle as a perfectionist and my strategies for overcoming overthinking and inner critics' date = 2023-01-15 draft = true description = "In which I explore my personal challenges with perfectionism, detailing my efforts to combat overthinking and silence my internal critics, as part of a broader commitment to improve my writing and self-expression in the new year" image = "img/posts/my-struggle-perfectionists/img01.jpg"
+title = 'My struggle as a perfectionist and my strategies for overcoming overthinking and inner critics' date = 2023-01-15 draft = true description = "In which I explore my personal challenges with perfectionism, detailing my efforts to combat overthinking and silence my internal critics, as part of a broader commitment to improve my writing and self-expression in the new year." image = "img/posts/my-struggle-perfectionists/img01.jpg"
 +++